joergschultzelutter/robotframework-remoterunner-ssl/README.md

                         SSL private key for secure communication.
 Default value is 'privkey.pem' --certfile ROBOT_CERTFILE
                         SSL certfile for secure communication.
-Default value is 'cacert.pem' --log-level {TRACE,WARN,NONE,DEBUG,INFO}
+Default value is 'cacert.pem' --log-level {TRACE,NONE,DEBUG,INFO,WARN}
                         Robot Framework log level.
 Valid values = TRACE, DEBUG, INFO, WARN, NONE.
-                        Default value = WARN --always-upgrade-packages
+Default value = WARN --upgrade-server-packages {NEVER,ALWAYS,OUTDATED}
-                        If your Robot Framework suite depends on external pip packages, always upgrade these packages on the XMLRPC server even if they are already installed.
-Similar to the client argument 'always-upgrade-server-packages' but forces the upgrade for each test (regardless of the client settings).
+                        If your Robot Framework suite depends on external pip packages, upgrade these packages on the remote XMLRPC server if they are outdated or not installed.
+Note that you are still required to specify the version decorator information in the Robot code - see documentation.
-  --debug               Enables debug logging and will not delete the temporary directory
-                        after a robot run
+                        Options:
+                        NEVER (default) = never upgrade or install pip packages on the server even if the client process requests it, OUTDATED = only update if installed version differs from user-specified or latest PyPi version, ALWAYS = always update the packages on the server (this is equivalent to the client setting --client-enforces-server-package-upgrade but delegates the upgrade request to the server --debug               Enables debug logging and will not delete the temporary directory after a robot run
 ```

 ## In scope